Bridge: Superstructure

-Gantries are one technique used to gradually assemble a bridge deck.

-This temporary falsework will be removed after an arch is built over it.

 After the substructure is complete, the superstructure is built, resting on the substructure.
-Beam bridge superstructures may be fabricated off-site (common for steel beams) or cast-in-place (for many concrete beams).
-The beams may be laid across the piers by a crane or gantry.
+Beam bridge superstructures may be built in place, or fabricated off-site (precast) and transported to the bridge site.
+Precast beams may be placed atop the supports by a crane or gantry.
 If the span crosses a deep ravine, a technique known as launching may be used: the beams and deck are assembled on the approach road, then pushed horizontally across the obstacle.
 (Note: Incremental launching may be employed for several types of bridges: beam bridges, deck arch bridges, and cable-stay bridges with short spans.
 In all cases, the substructure is completed first, then the deck is pushed horizontally across the top of the substructure.)

+Gantries are one technique used to gradually assemble a bridge deck.

 Arch bridge superstructure construction methods depend on the material.
 Concrete or stone arches use a temporary wood structure known as falsework or centering to support the arch while it is built.
-Some steel arch bridges are constructed without falsework: both sides are built in a cantilever fashion from the abutments, and when they reach the middle, they are jacked slightly apart for the final section to be inserted.
+Some steel arch bridges are constructed with falsework, but others use cantilevering to build both halves out from the abutments.

 Cantilever bridge superstructures are usually built incrementally by proceeding outward from anchorages or piers.
 Most cantilever superstructures can be built without temporary support piers, as the bridge can support itself as it extends outward.
 A similar process is used for steel or concrete cantilevers: prefabricated sections may be positioned at ground (or water) level and hoisted into place with a gantry, or may be transported horizontally along the previously completed portion of the cantilever.
 Concrete cantilevers require steel prestressing cables to be passed through tubes within each section and tightened, which will put the concrete into compression.
 Truss bridges are built using a variety of methods, including piece-by-piece, cantilevering, or falsework.